Amazon Best-Selling Book “Reasons To Vote Democrat” Is Completely Blank

 — Michael Knowles ???????? (@michaeljknowles) March 10, 2017

-Democrats and Republicans have been involved in struggle for political dominance in American government for a long time; one necessitated by the reality of America’s two-party system, but after Barack Obama’s two terms as president and the accompanying Democratic dominance, things took a surprising turn when Republican candidate Donald Trump was elected President of the United States instead of political insider Hillary Clinton.
+Democrats and Republicans have been involved in struggle for political dominance in American government for a long time, one necessitated by the reality of America’s two-party system, but after Barack Obama’s two terms as president and the accompanying Democratic dominance things took a surprising turn when Republican candidate Donald Trump was elected President of the United States instead of political insider Hillary Clinton.

-Democrats frequently campaign on platforms of larger government, greater government intervention, and increased funding for social programs.
-Republicans tend to emphasize small government, reduced taxes, and limited spending.
+Democrats frequently campaign on platforms of larger government, greater government intervention and increased funding for social programs.
+Republicans tend to emphasize small government, reduced taxes and limited spending.

 Thoroughly researched, “Reasons to Vote Democrat: A Comprehensive Guide” contains an extensive bibliography and a table of contents.
 Michael J. Knowles told Fox & Friends that he did his research, but that there were not any actual reasons to include in any of the chapters of his book.

-For the main issue in each chapter, Knowles said he studied Democrat policies, reactions, and results, but because the Democrat performance was so poor, unethical, or absent, there was nothing to say.
+For the main issue in each chapter, Knowles said he studied Democrat policies, reactions, and results, but because the Democrat performance was so poor, unethical, or absent there was nothing to say.

 He did this for every chapter in the book.
-The irony was not lost on its audience, and it became the #1 Amazon best-seller.
+The irony was not lost on its audience and it became the #1 Amazon best-seller.

 The trolling brought a level of humor to the divided political climate, which has included accusations of hate crimes, arrests, and violence.
 Democrats and Republicans have long been embattled over civil rights, economic, and religious issues.
-Conservative commentators like Ben Shapiro, Thomas Sowell, and Milo Yiannopoulos argue that liberal policies create helpless attitudes that increase people’s reliance on government.
+Conservative commentators like Ben Shapiro, Thomas Sowell, and Milo Yiannopoulos argue that liberal policies create helpless attitudes that increase people’s reliance on government and therefore result in a lack of agency.

-The book retails for $9.99, but it is on sale for about $8 on Amazon.
+The book retails for $9.99 but is on sale for about $8 on Amazon.

 [Featured Image by Mary Ann Chastain/AP Images]